ankita459/Todo-List-Application-using-Java-Springboot-Framework-React-js-and-MongoDB/README.md

 # To set up and run the application, follow these steps:

 1. Create a new Java project in your preferred IDE.
-2. Create the following packages inside the project:
+2. Create the following packages inside the project :
 * com.example.config
 * com.example.controller
 * com.example.model